 Capturing a beautiful sky has never been easier with your smartphone in your pocket.
-It is the light and location, not the equipment, that makes a good sunrise or sunset picture.
+It is the light and location, not the equipment, which makes a good sunrise or sunset picture.

 Phone & Compact Camera

-- Tap the screen to set your focus on your surroundings.
+- Tap the screen to focus on your surroundings.

 - Never have your flash on auto.
 Turn it on if you want to light up the details of your subject.